skoro/php-tkui/README.md

 ## php-tk

-`php-tk` allows you to build desktop ui applications with only php.
-It leverages [FFI](https://www.php.net/manual/en/book.ffi) and [Tcl/Tk](https://www.tcl.tk) for that, thus you don't need to compile any extensions.
+`php-tk` allows you to build desktop ui applications with PHP only.
+It leverages [FFI](https://www.php.net/manual/en/book.ffi) extension and [Tcl/Tk](https://www.tcl.tk) for that, thus you don't need to compile or install any external extensions.

 ### Requirements